 This practice varies from county to country, region to region and midwife to midwife.
 There is no one way of performing these practices.
 Depending where you live you might have access some some plants and not to others.
 This period is the remnant of a much deeper postpartum practice.
 Today in the modern birthing world you may hear of it as Mother Warming, Mother Roasting, Mothering Ceremony, Bone Closing … In Spanish it’s called “Cerrada Postparto,” a postpartum closing.
 It marks the end of a powerful cycle in our lives.

 Energetically bringing warmth back to the mother translates to loving the mother.
 Hence why some call it a Mothering Ceremony, because it allows us to hold the Mother, mother the mother, love the mother.

 Session runs for around 2 hours and includes a bath with herbs, energy work, abdominal-sacral massage, sound healing and the “Cerrada” wrapping Ceremony with the use of rebozos.

 Email Alexa for More information or to book.

 “I feel honoured to have experienced Closing the Bones from Alexa.
 It has made a big difference both emotionally and physically.
 Alexa came and therap’d my birthing body.
 She started by making herbs for the bath and I got in.
 Baby B joined me and we had a relaxing soak.
 Then moved onto navigating a week old babe to sleep so she could perform the Closing the Bones Massage & Ceremony on me.
 I adore the way she works.
 She is so good at what she does.
-I can’t just call it pregnancy massage because she has so much more skill to add.
-With sound healing, rebozo, shiatsu, acupressure, aromatherapy, Spinning Babies, doula, healing…” – Sophie Louise Kirkham, founder of Calm Hypnobirthing
+I can’t just call it postnatal massage because she has so much more skill to add.
+With sound healing, rebozo, shiatsu, acupressure, aromatherapy, doula, healing…” – Sophie Louise Kirkham, founder of Calm Hypnobirthing